unifiedjs/unified/readme.md

 ###### Example

-The below example shows how `stringify` can be used to stringify a syntax tree.
+The below example shows how `stringify` can be used to serialize a syntax tree.

 ```js
 var unified = require('unified')